 This can be defined as oral presentation in a conversation with one or more prospective purchasers for the purpose of making sales.
 Personal selling is used at every distribution level.

-In the Far East, Asian businesspeople do not like to discuss business deals with a foreigner who does not come highly recommended a mutual friend.
+In the Far East, Asian businesspeople do not like to discuss business deals with a foreigner who does not come highly recommended by a mutual friend.
 Personal contact is important to selling in South Korea, not only because of the value placed on personal relationships but also because such contact serves to bring the end user in touch with new processes and equipment.

 Sales promotions are marketing activities that stimulate consumer purchases and improve retailer or middlemen effectiveness and cooperation.
 Sales promotions are short-term efforts directed to the consumer or retailer to achieve such specific objectives such as;

 For example, Procter & Gamble’s introduction of Ariel detergent in Egypt included the “Ariel Road Show,” a puppet show that was taken to local markets in villages, where more than half of all Egyptians still live.
 The show drew huge crowds, entertained people, told about Ariel’s better performance without the use of additives, and sold the brand through a distribution van at a nominal discount.
 Besides creating brand awareness for Ariel, the road show helped overcome the reluctance of the rural retailers to handle the premium-priced Ariel.

 In some less developed countries, sales promotions constitute the major portion of the promotional effort in rural and less accessible parts of the market.
 In parts of Latin America, a portion of the advertising sales budget for both Pepsi-Cola and Coca-Cola is spent on carnival trucks, which make frequent trips to outlying villages to promote their products.

 This is creating good relationships with the popular press and other media to help companies communicate messages to their publics i.e. customers, the general public, and governmental regulators.